 Presently, there is no cure for pulmonary fibrosis, so the main focus of treatment is symptom relief.
 Some traditional options include the use of supplemental oxygen, corticosteroids, immunotherapy and pulmonary rehabilitation.
 In very severe and advanced cases, lung transplant surgery may be recommended for pulmonary fibrosis treatment.

 The Lung Institute offers cellular therapy as an alternative treatment for pulmonary fibrosis and other forms of interstitial lung disease.
 Our minimally invasive outpatient procedures are designed to take advantage of the natural reparative capabilities of cells.
 After drawing a sample of a patient’s blood, our regenerative medicine specialists break down the various components in our on-site lab, and then reintroduce highly concentrated cells into the patient’s bloodstream.
-The cells then travel directly to the patient’s heart and, within a few beats, reach the lungs, where they can stimulate the healing of damaged tissue.
+The cells may then travel directly to the patient’s heart and, within a few beats, reach the lungs, where they may stimulate the healing of damaged tissue.